 Flood damage-resistant materials.
 Any construction material capable of withstanding direct and prolonged contact with floodwaters without sustaining any damage that requires more than cosmetic repair.
-(Also defined in FBC, B, Section 1612.2.)
+[Also defined in FBC, B, Section 1612.2202.]

 Flood hazard area.
-The greater of the following two areas: (Also defined in FBC, B, Section 1612.2.)
+The greater of the following two areas: [Also defined in FBC, B, Section 1612.2202.]

-- (1) The area within a floodplain subject to a one percent (1%) or greater chance of flooding in any year. - (2) The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+- (1) The area within a floodplain subject to a one percent or greater chance of flooding in any year. - (2) The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.

-Flood Insurance Rate Map (FIRM).
+Flood insurance rate map (FIRM).
 The official map of the community on which the Federal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the community.
-(Also defined in FBC, B, Section 1612.2.)
+[Also defined in FBC, B, Section 1612.2202.]

-Flood Insurance Study (FIS).
-The official report provided by the Federal Emergency Management Agency that contains the Flood Insurance Rate Map, the Flood Boundary and Floodway Map (if applicable), the water surface elevations of the base flood, and supporting technical data.
-(Also defined in FBC, B, Section 1612.2.)
+Flood insurance study (FIS).
+The official report provided by the Federal emergency management agency that contains the flood insurance rate map, the flood boundary and floodway map (if applicable), the water surface elevations of the base flood, and supporting technical data.
+[Also defined in FBC, B, Section 1612.2202.]

-Floodplain Administrator.
-The office or position designated and charged with the administration and enforcement of this Chapter (may be referred to as the Floodplain Manager).
+Floodplain administrator.
+The office or position designated and charged with the administration and enforcement of this chapter (may be referred to as the floodplain manager).
+The planning director shall assume the responsibilities of this position.

 Floodplain development permit or approval.
-An official document or certificate issued by the community, or other evidence of approval or concurrence, which authorizes performance of specific development activities that are located in flood hazard areas and that are determined to be compliant with this Chapter.
+An official document or certificate issued by the community, or other evidence of approval or concurrence, which authorizes performance of specific development activities that are located in flood hazard areas and that are determined to be compliant with this chapter.

 Floodway.
-The channel of a river or other riverine watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one (1) foot.
-(Also defined in FBC, B, Section 1612.2.)
+The channel of a river or other riverine watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated heightone (1) foot.
+[Also defined in FBC, B, Section 1612.2202.]